Finally, an easy one: US rolls by Japan 98-45 at World Cup

-SHANGHAI — Jaylen Brown scored 20 points, Kemba Walker added 15 and the U.S. World Cup team finally got to enjoy an easy night, rolling past Japan 98-45 Thursday in the Group E finale.
+Jaylen Brown scored 20 points, Kemba Walker added 15 and the U.S. rolled past Japan 98-45 Thursday in the Group E finale.
+And now, the stakes get higher with the Americans set to face Greece — and NBA MVP Giannis Antetokounmpo — in a second-round opener on Saturday in Shenzhen, China.

+“They were very serious tonight and they respected the Japanese team very much,” U.S. coach Gregg Popovich said.
+“They didn’t take anything for granted and they played hard.
+So I was pleased with their performance.”

 Yudai Baba scored 18 for Japan (0-3), which will play in classification games the rest of the way.
 Rui Hachimura, Japan’s best player and the No. 9 draft pick this year by the Washington Wizards, was held to four points on 2 for 8 shooting.